-Methods: In this historical cohort study, 178 patients with gastric cancer underwent chemotherapy (surgery plus chemotherapy group) and 193 patients underwent surgery, and chemotherapy (chemotherapy alone group) who entered from 2003 to 2007 to the cancer institute of Imam Khomeini Hospital (Tehran) were surveyed.
+Methods: This historical cohort study surveyed 178 patients with gastric cancer underwent chemotherapy alone (chemotherapy alone group) and 193 patients underwent surgery and chemotherapy (surgery plus chemotherapy group) from 2003 to 2007 at the Cancer Institute of Imam Khomeini Hospital (Tehran).
 Demographic and clinical characteristics were extracted from patients' hospital records.
-The survival of patients was calculated from diagnosis to death or the end of the study.
+The survival of patients was calculated as being from diagnosis to death or to the end of the study.
 The treatment effect was estimated using three methods: treatment as a time-dependent covariate, IPCW, and Structural Nested Models using STATA and R software.

-Results: Fifty-six patients (31.5%) undergoing chemotherapy and 69 patients (35.8%) undergo surgery-chemotherapy died by the end of the study.
-The hazard ratio in the group I compared to group II was estimated between 1.5 to 2.07 times based on the simple analysis method.
-Still, the modified hazard ratio was estimated to be 1.21 (95% CI: 1.11-1.32) based on SNM method. surgery plus chemotherapy is superior to chemotherapy alone, and it improves the OS of gastric cancer patients.
+Results: Fifty-six patients (31.5%) who underwent chemotherapy and 69 patients (35.8%) who underwent surgery and chemotherapy died by the end of the study.
+The hazard ratio in group I compared to group II was estimated between 1.5 to 2.07 times based on the simple analysis method.
+The modified hazard ratio was estimated to be 1.21 (95% CI: 1.11-1.32) based on the SNM method.
+Surgery plus chemotherapy is superior to chemotherapy alone, and it improves the overall survival (OS) rate of gastric cancer patients.

-Conclusion: the survival in patients undergoing chemotherapy and surgery compared to chemotherapy alone improved.
-The results of our study suggest that we can estimate treatment effect be unbiasely using the appropriate method.
+Conclusion: Survival was improved in patients undergoing chemotherapy and surgery together compared to those undergoing chemotherapy alone.
+The results of the current study suggest that treatment effect can be estimated unbiasedly using the appropriate method.

 - Keywords: Treatment effect, Non-compliance, PP, ITT, SNM